PX4/PX4-user_guide/en/ros/ros2_comm.md

 This install and build guide covers ROS2 Foxy in Ubuntu 20.04.
 :::

-In order to install ROS Melodic and ROS2 Dashing (officially supported) on a Ubuntu 18.04 machine, follow the links below, respectively:
 1. [Install ROS2 Foxy](https://index.ros.org/doc/ros2/Installation/Foxy/Linux-Install-Debians/)
 1. The install process should also install the *colcon* build tools, but in case that doesn't happen, you can install the tools manually: